 Good manners on LinkedIn is essential to build trust and attract clients.
-Respect and etiquette can never be underestimated in developing a strong personal brand, business and networks.
+Respect and etiquette can never be underestimated in developing a strong personal brand, trust and career and business networks.

 The impact of good manners and professional etiquette can never be underestimated in building trust and strong brand equity.
 So it is perplexing that manners and etiquette are not given the weight of importance they deserve.

 Good manners and etiquette should be the goal on ‘most’ days not ‘occasional’ days

 Building trust, cementing your personal brand, sharing networks, engagement and opening doors are the fundamentals of being on LinkedIn.
 And we are all being watched and observed by what we do and how we show up, engage and contribute – both publicly and privately.
 And whether you are actively contributing or just lurking away in the background, you will be also be observing how people treat others.